 My Extra Hour in Nature

-A Plan to Defy Time with Birds this Weekend
+A Plan to Defy Time Outdoors this Weekend

 As the rest of America gains an extra hour this weekend, I will set in motion my plan to claim the future and defy the rules of time.